 The employee must provide reasonable advance notification, orally or in writing, of the need to use PSL, if foreseeable.
 If the need to use PSL is not foreseeable, the employee must provide notice as soon as practicable.

-Termination

-Employees will not receive pay in lieu of accrued but unused PSL.
-Accrued but unused PSL will not be paid out upon termination.
+Termination Employees will not receive pay in lieu of unused PSL.
+Unused PSL will not be paid out upon termination.

 No Discrimination or Retaliation